farmalloc/exp_collective_farmalloc/README.md

 };
 ```

-In the initialisation code for `header`, we try to allocate from
+In the initialization code for `header`, we try to allocate from
 the `purely_local` sub-allocator instead of the `swappable_plain` one.
 The `allocate` method of the `purely_local` sub-allocator throws an
 exception when local memory is full.
 In such a case, we allocate